Hardware Guide: Your PCC System Hardware

 The PCC Server

-PCC servers use the CentOS Linux operating system and require internet connectivity.
+PCC servers use the Rocky Linux operating system and require internet connectivity.

 A PCC server includes provisions for failure and redundancy.
 PCC provides a guaranteed 4-hour response for onsite service.
-We typically include a monitor, keyboard and mouse for the server, but the server can not be used as a user workstation.
+We include a monitor, keyboard and mouse specifically for the PCC server.

 Current Server Installations